 - Tenants given only 5 days’ notice of a hearing;

 - Tenants receive notice of the remote hearing, but the notice does not include the date and time of the hearing;

 - Hearing notices tell tenants to call or text the clerk’s office to receive information about how to participate in a remote hearing, but when tenants call or text the clerk’s office they hear a recording directing them to call or text another phone number that is not always answered;

 - Judges are not asking court personnel if tenants were ever contacted by the Court regarding notice of the hearing;

 - Judges are not determining if the landlord has received a CDC declaration;

 - Tenants who have given their landlord a CDC declaration are challenged by landlords who say the declaration is not true;

-- When an attorney for the landlord did not show up, the Court called him and allowed him to join the remote hearing late.
-No calls made to tenants when they do not appear;
+- When an attorney for the landlord did not show up, the Court call or texted him and allowed him to join the remote hearing late.
+No call or texts made to tenants when they do not appear;

 - Tenants unable to participate in remote hearings because they do not have a phone or computer.

 If a tenant receives notice that their landlord has requested the issuance of an execution or a default judgment, the tenant should begin by reading the CDC declaration requirements a tenant must meet to qualify for the CDC moratorium.
 If every person over 18 in the household meets the qualifications, then every person over 18 in the household should fill out a declaration and give it to the LANDLORD and the court.
 Information about the declaration and how to create one are also available in Spanish.
 In addition, there are on-line forms that can be found here and here that can generate the CDC declaration.
 If the tenant gives their landlord a copy of the declaration, this will stop the landlord from using an execution to move the tenant out.